iitmcvg/iitmcvg.github.io/_posts/2018-5-13-SVM_and_Neural_Nets.md

 Other notes on $$SVM$$:

-* If none of the training data fall within the margin of the classifier and a linear assumption $($as of now$)$ is true , then this classifier will be a _very robust_ classifier.
+* If none of the training data fall within the margin of the classifier and a linear assumption ( as of now ) is true , then this classifier will be a _very robust_ classifier.
 This is because the solution ($$\beta's$$) depend only on the support vectors not on other points.
 So it is immune to noise.

 * On the other hand if a stochastic process is generating data points and if the points fall well within the margin of the classifier.
 It can affect the classifier very well since we gave no allowance to any datapoints in any class to be present within the margin.

-* To accommodate the noisy data point $($possibly$)$ it will shrink the margin and thereby lose its robust nature.
+* To accommodate the noisy data point ( possibly ) it will shrink the margin and thereby lose its robust nature.

 * Classifiers that take not only support vectors, but those that take the entire dataset to find the distribution will be more accurate in this case.